Braden Auditorium • Illinois State University

 - Private Interview: An outfit that represents your personality and you feel comfortable wearing.
 This can range from casual to business oriented, but something you would find in your own closet.

-- Athletic Wear (TEEN): You will be competing in athletic wear as opposed to swimwear this year.
+- Active Wear (TEEN): You will be competing in athletic wear as opposed to swimwear this year.
 You will need an athletic style sports bra and may chose between compression pants and compression shorts.
 You can select any color or pattern.
 Reflect your personality.
 No customized text (your name or title) is allowed.
 Wear coordinating tennis or gym shoes.

 - Swimsuit (MISS): Miss contestants may chose between one and two-piece suits.
 However, adequate coverage is required and no thongs are allowed.
 Swimsuits may be any appropriate style, and design, and there are no color restrictions.
 Patterns and prints are also acceptable.